nwesplan/TwitterBot/README.md

 Driver_GUI.py,
 GUI_UI.py

-GUI_UI.py is the auto-generated code from Qt5 Designer Driver_GUI.py is the main front end program
+GUI_UI.py is the auto-generated code from Qt5 Designer.
+Driver_GUI.py is the main front end program.

-Database.py handles all the database functionality on the back end Tweets_To_Database.py is the subclass that is called when grabbing live streaming tweets Tweets_To_Database_Driver.py is the main program that controls the insertion of tweets into the database.
+Database.py handles all the database functionality on the back end.
+Tweets_To_Database.py is the subclass that is called when grabbing live streaming tweets.
+Tweets_To_Database_Driver.py is the main program that controls the insertion of tweets into the database.